Off the beaten track on Costa Rica's Pacific coast

 Getting close to Costa Rica's birdlife

 Our next stay was at Macaw Lodge which was a wonderful place to see lots of birds around the ponds near the lodge.
 We had dinner in the lodge and the food was excellent, well presented and very inventive.
 If you stay in one of the chalets you will need a torch to navigate the walk to the lodge.

 Next stop was San Gerardo de Dota at Trogon Lodge in the cloud forest.
-Once again the accommodation was first rate, the food which is served as a buffet was very good with lots of choice I would recommend the trout which was always on the menu.
+Once again the accommodation was first rate, the food was very good, with lots of choice - I would recommend the trout which was always on the menu.
 It was most welcome when returning to our room after dinner to find a hot water bottle in the bed, as it was quite chilly at night.
 There is a trail at the lodge which takes you to the waterfall, and the gardens are quite spectacular.
 The bar was fun with very good cocktails.

 If anybody reading this is unsure about whether or not to visit Costa Rica I would urge you to go: some of the roads are not so good, San José can be crazy busy, but the wildlife is amazing; the food is so fresh, the plants are spectacular, and above all the people are just so nice and will go out of their way to help, so go on: make the trip, you won't regret it!